saeyslab/nichenetpy/README.md

 may be involved.
 By generating these novel types of hypotheses, NicheNet can drive an improved functional understanding of a CCC process of interest.
-We provide a pre-built prior model, it is also possible to construct your own model (see vignettes below).
+We provide a pre-built prior model, it is also possible to construct your own model (see notebooks below).

 <img src="images/nichenet_prior_model.png"
 style="width:70.0%" />